radhikamattoo/pythonpuppyplaydate/README.md

 ## INFO
 Queries for information of the target node.

-## LIST
-Queries for the dog list of the target node.

 ## ADDF
-Requests to be added to target node's friend list.
+Requests to be added to target node's list of known peers.

-## DINF
-Requests information about target node's dog.

-## QUER *dogdata*
+## QUER <*dogdata*>
-Asks node if they own the specified dog.
-If not, the query will be propagated to connected peers.
+1. Query a node and all its peers for a dog by passing in: `owner, name, breed, age`
+2. Query a node and all its peers with just the owner to get all of their dogs: `owner`
+3. Query a direct peer for all of its dogs

+All of these queries will return the full list of dogs from the peer that has the information.

 ## QRES
 Responds to a user query about a dog.